tldr-pages/tldr/CONTRIBUTING.md

 # Contributing

-Contribution are most welcome!
+Contributions are most welcome!
 All `tldr` pages are stored in Markdown right here on GitHub.
 Just open an issue or send a pull request and we'll merge it as soon as possible.

 *Note*: when submitting a new command, don't forget to check if there's already a pull request in progress.